JonnyBro/beatrun/README.md

 * Added some ConVars to change HUD colors - `Beatrun_HUDTextColor`, `Beatrun_HUDCornerColor`, `Beatrun_HUDFloatingXPColor`.
 * Added a ConVar to allow players to spawn props without admin rights - `Beatrun_AllowPropSpawn`.
 * Added a ConVar to disable grapple ability - `Beatrun_DisableGrapple`.
+* Added a ConVar to allow QuickTurn with any weapon or only with *Runner Hands* - `Beatrun_QuickturnHandsOnly`.
 * Implemented Discord Rich Presence using open source tools (See [credits](https://github.com/JonnyBro/beatrun?tab=readme-ov-file#credits-3)).
 * Added small camera punch when diving.
 * Added the ability to remove ziplines that created with *Zipline Gun* - RMB.